Kris S.

 Kris S. (April 25, 1977 – May 7, 2002) was an American Thoroughbred race horse who is best known as a highly successful sire.

 Background

 Kris S. was a son of the 1972 Epsom Derby winner Roberto who was a sire of international influence descending from the Hail to Reason branch of the Nearco sire line.
 Kris S.'s dam was Sharp Queen, a daughter of two-time North American Champion Sire and seven-time Champion Broodmare Sire Princequillo.

 Racing career

-Kris S. was raced by Kris S. Robillard, whose father bought the horse for her and gave it her name.
+Kris S. was raced by Kris S. Robillard, whose father bought the horse for her and gave him her name.
 The colt won two races at age two, but an injury limited his racing career to just five starts, including a win in the ungraded Bradbury Stakes at age three.
 In 1982 he was sent to stand at stud at Meadowbrook Farms in Florida, where he remained until 1993 when he was moved to Prestonwood Farm (now Winstar Farm) in Versailles, Kentucky.